Allied Health Services

 Positive Behaviour Support

 Positive Behaviour Support is a holistic and person-centric approach to helping individuals who have behaviours of concern and other limitations to reach their goals and aspirations.
-It is a well-researched science that endeavours to proactively support clients by reducing and/or preventing behaviours of concern and increasing adaptive, socially appropriate behaviours by teaching new skills and changing environmental factors that may prove challenging for clients.
+It is a well-researched science that endeavours to proactively support participants by reducing and/or preventing behaviours of concern and increasing adaptive, socially appropriate behaviours by teaching new skills and changing environmental factors that may prove challenging for participants.

 Our Allied Health Services cater to all adults living with a disability:

 Our Allied Health Services employs highly experienced clinicians with backgrounds in rehabilitation: Spinal Cord Injury, Brain Injury, Stroke, Orthopaedic and Amputee, and management of other complex conditions.

 - Huntington’s Disease